 Multiple sensory sources are employed together by the ensemble of smart fault detection algorithms of Kavaken to give automated fault alarms.
 Some of these used sources are:

 - SCADA sensors

-Vibration sensors are devices that measure the vibration or acceleration of motion of a component (e. g .
+Vibration sensors measure the vibration or acceleration of motion of a component (e. g .
 Generator drive-end bearing).
-Generally these have a transducer that converts the mechanical force from vibration or movement change into electric current using the piezoelectric effect.
+Generally, these have a transducer that converts the mechanical force from vibration or movement change into electric current using the piezoelectric effect.

-They are mostly sensitive when it comes to mechanical degradation in rotating components.
-Nowadays most critical rotating equipment such as wind turbines, gas turbines, steam turbines, gearboxes, centrifugal compressors, high voltage motors and large centrifugal pumps are equipped with these sensors and monitored continuously.
+They are most sensitive when it comes to mechanical degradation in rotating components.
+Nowadays, most critical rotating equipment such as wind turbines, gas turbines, steam turbines, gearboxes, centrifugal compressors, high voltage motors, and large centrifugal pumps are equipped with these sensors and monitored continuously.

-Tarentum AI’s data-driven approach is able to capture the normal behaviour of a turbine by using its historical SCADA and vibration data.
-During the training session, a set of anomaly detection models are created for each sub-component (e.g. Gearbox rotor bearing) of each turbine and trained with the historical data.
-The model parameters are optimised with the help of system logs of fault / part replacement / service dates.
+Kavaken’s data-driven approach can capture the expected behavior of a turbine by using its historical SCADA and vibration data.
+During the training session, a set of anomaly detection models are created for each turbine’s sub-components (e.g., Gearbox rotor bearing) and trained with the historical data.
+The model parameters are optimized with the help of system logs of fault/part replacement/service dates.

-Depending on the sensors available, Tarentum AI models are able to detect faults in the following parts of a wind turbine:
+Depending on the sensors available, Kavaken models can detect faults in the following parts of a wind turbine: